bmaltais/kohya_ss/README.md

 The feature of SDXL training is now available in sdxl branch as an experimental feature.

-Aug 13, 2023: The feature will be merged into the main branch soon.
+Sep 3, 2023: The feature will be merged into the main branch soon.
 Following are the changes from the previous version.

+- ControlNet-LLLite is added.
+See [documentation](./docs/train_lllite_README.md) for details.
+- JPEG XL is supported. [#786](https://github.com/kohya-ss/sd-scripts/pull/786)
+- Peak memory usage is reduced. [#791](https://github.com/kohya-ss/sd-scripts/pull/791)
+- Input perturbation noise is added.
+See [#798](https://github.com/kohya-ss/sd-scripts/pull/798) for details.
+- Dataset subset now has `caption_prefix` and `caption_suffix` options.
+The strings are added to the beginning and the end of the captions before shuffling.
+You can specify the options in `.toml`.
+- Other minor changes.
+- Thanks for contributions from Isotr0py, vvern999, lansing  and others!

+Aug 13, 2023:

 - LoRA-FA is added experimentally.
 Specify `--network_module networks.lora_fa` option instead of `--network_module networks.lora`.
 The trained model can be used as a normal LoRA model.

-Aug 12, 2023: Following are the changes from the previous version.
+Aug 12, 2023:

 - The default value of noise offset when omitted has been changed to 0 from 0.0357.
 - The different learning rates for each U-Net block are now supported.
 Specify with `--block_lr` option.
 Specify 23 values separated by commas like `--block_lr 1e-3,1e-3 ...
 1e-3`.